PaTH Attention: Position Encoding via Accumulating Householder Transformations: Experiments

 \subsection{Synthetic Tasks}

 \paragraph{Flip-flop language modeling.}

 We first experiment with \emph{flip-flop language modeling} (FFLM) \citep{liu2023exposing}, a diagnostic synthetic task which has been found to be challenging for existing architectures.
 In this task, the vocabulary consists of $\Sigma = \{\texttt{w},\texttt{r}, \texttt{i},\texttt{0},\texttt{1}\}$.
 Given a sequence of \texttt{\underline{w}rite-bit}, \texttt{\underline{r}ead-bit}, \texttt{\underline{i}gnore-bit} actions, the model must produce the bit (\texttt{0} or \texttt{1}) after the most recent \texttt{{w}rite-bit} action.
 For example given the sequence ``\texttt{w 1 r 1 w 0 i 1 i 0 i 1 r}'', the model is expected to recall the most recently written bit, i.e., \texttt{0}.
-Despite its simplicity, flip-flop language modeling is diagnostic of many real-world capabilities, such as modeling long-range dependencies, the ability to ignore distractors, and sequential reasoning.\footnote{ The flip-flop monoid induces non-commutative and non-invertible memory dynamics.
-A constant-depth cascade of parallel flip-flops suffices to simulate all group-free finite-state automata~\citep{krohn1965algebraic,Zeiger1965CascadeSO}, making it a minimal yet complete primitive for bounded-memory computation and sequential reasoning.} \citet{liu2023exposing} find that RoPE-based transformers struggle on this task and provide theoretical insights into why RoPE-based attention mechanisms find it inherently difficult.
+Despite its simplicity, flip-flop language modeling is diagnostic of many real-world capabilities, such as modeling long-range dependencies, the ability to ignore distractors, and sequential reasoning. \citet{liu2023exposing} find that RoPE-based transformers struggle on this task and provide theoretical insights into why RoPE-based attention mechanisms find it inherently difficult.
 In Theorem~\ref{thm:fflm} of the appendix we show that there exists a 2-layer PaTH-based transformer that can solve this task.
 Empirically, our experiments in Table~\ref{tab:fflm} show that PaTH-based transformers can practically learn to almost perfectly solve this task with {only} a single layer and two attention heads, including out-of-distribution settings whose frequency of operations are different from than in training (sparse means 98\% of the operations are \texttt{ignore}, while dense means only 10\% are \texttt{ignore}).

 \paragraph{Word problems.}